pinbo/CRISgo/README.md

 4. **left_flanking_sequence**: left flanking sequence, a unique ~20bp sequence in your reference.
 Must be at **5'** of the gRNA sequence.
 Case insensitive.
 5. **right_flanking_sequence**: right flanking sequence, a unique ~20bp sequence in your reference.
 Must be at **3'** of the gRNA sequence.
 Case insensitive.
 6. **gRNA_sequence** : your gRNA sequence (or its reverse complement sequence it is on the "-" strand).
 Case insensitive.

+## Outputs

+Two files will be created:

+1. A csv file with the editing efficiency and top 10 indels in each fastq file.

+2. A txt file with names "top10_reads_xxxx.txt" that lists the top 10 most abundant reads in each fastq file.

+See the "**Examples**" folder for some example outputs.
+The "**Examples**" folder has paired end fastq files from [CRIS.py](https://github.com/patrickc01/CRIS.py).
+You can download the proper version of CRISgo and test on your computer.

 ## Notes